 What is SEER and HSPF?

-SEER is an efficiency guideline for ACs, and the higher the number, the more efficient it is.
+SEER is an efficiency guideline for air conditioners, and the bigger the number, the better it is.
 The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
-It tells you how efficient the unit is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not even better depending on the model you choose.
-The biggest difference between the two is that heat pumps can also warm up your home while an AC cannot.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+It tells you how efficient the system is at heating.
+You can tell from these examples by looking at the SEER rating, air conditioners are mostly equal, if not even better depending on the AC you choose.
+The greatest difference between the two is that heat pumps can also warm up your home while an AC cannot.

 Does climate matter for heat pumps?

-Heat pumps are more effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-You should speak with a NATE certified HVAC tech who has experience in your city before settling on a heat pump.
-If the equipment just isn't right for your climate, you could have unnecessarily high electric bills.
-Once the temperature gets too low, it's near impossible for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
-This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.
+HVAC tech who has experience in your city before getting your heart set on a heat pump.
+If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
+Once the temperature gets too low, it's difficult for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
+This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.

 How does a heat pump compare with a furnace?